pacha/spekulatio-old/README.md

     </head>
     <body>
         <section id="content">
-            {{ _content }}
+            {{ content }}
         </section>
         <section id="author">
-            Page created by {{ author }} on {{ date }}.
+            Page created by {{ data.author }} on {{ data.date }}.
         </section>
     </body>
 </html>
 ```

-Here you can see that we can use the entries that we previously defined directly
-in our template (ie. `author` and `date`).
-We're also using another special
-variable: `_content`.
-This one holds the content of the original document already
-converted to HTML (striped out of the initial metadata section).

-Now you can generate your new site from the command line:
+This template file is used to generate the file `index.html` out of
+`index.rst`.
+To do so, Spekulatio passes three variables to it:

+* `data`: a dictionary with the metadata specified in `index.rst`
+* `content`: the content of `index.rst` rendered as HTML
+* `node`: a structure that we can use to build navigation links (eg. _next_ or
+  _previous_ links in a list of documents).
+Since we don't need those links here,
+  the template doesn't use this one.

+You can see in the template how these variables are used to specify where we
+want the information to appear once the page is rendered.

+Now, we're ready to generate our site using the following command:
 ```
 my-project$ spekulatio
 ```